 - You want to pass data to another page or script, but you don’t want it to be populated in the URL itself.

 - Pass data to a 3rd party application that accepts POST data.

 I hope that helps.
 Feel free to comment below.
-If you have questions or concerns, or you can also open a new thread in our forum page.
+If you have questions or concerns, or you can also open a new thread on our forum page.

 Do you want to make a PHP form?
-Please have a look at the page referred.
+Please have a look at the page referred to.